a-flyleaf/omori/_art/2023-08-02_headshots.md

 \>realizes that's the perfect excuse to do [that one "cast in your style" meme I've been eyeing for months](https://web.archive.org/web/20230711155453/https://nitter.net/heyitspegkat/status/1638785959452897282)
 \>:o

 Didn't use the actual template for a couple reasons; firstly because I have no idea who made it (the version linked above doesn't seem to be the original; there are faint traces of someone else's art on it), and moreover because, as per [the fanwork policy](https://www.omori-game.com/en/updates), I try not to use official assets anywhere.
-Also, thought it'd be cool to do a sort of style comparison, one drawing (har har) more from the game canon and the other with more of my own liberties.
+Also, thought it'd be cool to do a sort of style comparison, one which draws (har har) more from the game canon and the other with more of my own liberties.

 Incidentally I figure the Headspace crew looks more or less exactly as presented in-game, so!
 Twofold comparison combo >:3c

 Pencil-esque coloring style on the real-world took forever but was surprisingly fun!
-Relatively flat shading was ?inspired by (feels like the wrong word, nothing was directly referenced, but that these styles were In Mind at the time) the official talksprites + [Faraway fullbodies](https://web.archive.org/web/20230711154528/https://nitter.net/pic/orig/media%2FFWj7cDDVsAEVU4l.jpg), as well as various art by @udtcue (on [Tumblr](https://www.tumblr.com/udtcue/) + [(not-)Twitter](https://nitter.net/udtcue)).
+Relatively flat shading was ?inspired by (feels like the wrong word, nothing was directly referenced, but these styles were In Mind at the time) the official talksprites + [Faraway fullbodies](https://web.archive.org/web/20230711154528/https://nitter.net/pic/orig/media%2FFWj7cDDVsAEVU4l.jpg), as well as various art by @udtcue (on [Tumblr](https://www.tumblr.com/udtcue/) + [(not-)Twitter](https://nitter.net/udtcue)).

 <details markdown="1"><summary>+additional unsolicited prattling</summary>
 It's kind of funny to me that I started drawing this crew all like "hmm, what do I do about art style," and now fast-forward over half a year later (?!!? *wth,* btw) and I think what it boils down to is